ArjunAranetaCodes/JavaPractices/Java11-Questions-Answers/Quiz4.md

 <details>
 <summary>Answer:</summary>

-A) To work with reflections
+B) return
 </details>

-<h2>Question 25</h2>
+<h2>Question 35</h2>
-What is the purpose of the java.lang.RuntimeException class in Java?
+What is the purpose of the java.lang.reflect package in Java?
 <pre>
-A) To handle checked exceptions
+A) To work with reflections
-B) To handle unchecked exceptions
+B) To work with collections
-C) To handle errors
+C) To work with files
-D) To handle exceptions during runtime
+D) To work with databases
 </pre>

 <details>
 <summary>Answer:</summary>

-B) To handle unchecked exceptions
+A) To work with reflections
 </details>

 <h2>Question 26</h2>